-The 3 Best Utility Stocks To Buy Today
+The 3 Best Utility Stocks and ETFs To Buy Today

-People will always need electricity, gas and water.
-And that’s what makes utility stocks so reliable.
-Here are three that I like right now.

-What has become of bonds?
-They used to be a huge part of a balanced portfolio.
-But look around.
-They are paying practically nothing.
+Bond yields have certainly become more attractive for investors of late, but those higher yields have declined significantly recently.

-The benchmark 10-year Treasury rate is currently paying 1.7%.
-A 20-year municipal bond pays maybe 1.5%, if you’re lucky.
-And there’s more bad news.
-Rates are highly likely to trend higher from here.
-Bond prices fall when rates rise.
-That means you earn almost nothing on an investment that is likely to lose value.
+The benchmark 10-year Treasury rate is currently paying 4.6%, down from as high as almost 5% earlier this year.
+A 20-year municipal bond pays maybe 4.5%, if you’re lucky.

 But there’s a better place to get income.
 Dividend stocks can not only provide a much better income but a good potential for appreciation over time.
-These dividend-paying stocks are one of the only places left to fetch a decent income.
+And with utility stocks lagging significantly this year, there’s even more room for outperformance going forward.

 Of course, the stock market has more risk and volatility than bonds.
 Stocks are not the same animal.
 But you can find certain stocks that come closer.
 The most bond-like sector of the market is utility stocks.
 And today, I’m going to tell you about some of the best utility stocks, at least in my mind.